Credit: @prettypics64 on Instagram

 Credit: Julienne Schaer

 Plantations did not only exist in the South.
 Believe it or not, there is one right here in The Bronx.
 The Van Cortlandt House Museum is an important historical institution to help further our understanding of enslaved people.
 During the Revolutionary War, the House and plantation were used by both General George Washington and British and Hessian officers, as it was considered neutral ground.
 Washington later stayed there before heading to New York City for the surrender of British troops after the war.
-Admission is $5 for adults, free for children, and tickets must be purchased in advance for a specific time slot.
+Admission is $5 for adults, free for children.

 12:30 pm: Have brunch at Bronx Alehouse